commitdev/zero-aws-eks-stack/README.md

  - A valid AWS account
  - [Set up the AWS CLI](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)
  - [A domain registered with Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)
+   - Note: if you want to use different domain per environment (staging/poduction), you need to have multiple hosted zones.
+The available zones in Route53 can be found by running this command. `aws route53 list-hosted-zones`

 ## Getting Started